aclaf/aclaf/CONTRIBUTING.md

 ### Modern Python practices

-Aclaf embraces Python 3.12+ features and modern development practices:
+Aclaf supports Python 3.10 and above.
+The project is developed and tested against Python 3.14 and embraces modern development practices:

 - Comprehensive type hints checked during development with basedpyright and in CI with Mypy and Pyright
 - Dataclasses with slots for efficient, immutable value objects